 College Roll Employment Procedure

-- Students employed as Graduate Assistants are not normally eligible to participate in the College Roll program except as detailed in this policy.
+d.
+Students employed as Graduate Assistants are only eligible to participate in the College Roll program as detailed in Policy 10.2.

-- All documents of this policy must be completed before employment commences.
+e.
+All documents pertaining to this policy must be completed before employment commences.

-- Review by the Office of Student Employment for possible eligibility for Federal Work-Study funds.
+ii.
+Review by Career Management Services for possible eligibility for Federal Work-Study funds.

 Students eligible for Federal Work-Study funds must either utilize that source of funding entirely OR forfeit their Federal Work-Study award before utilizing College Roll funds.

 a.
 A College Roll job vacancy must be posted prior to selecting a student for the position.
 Supervisors should request a position by completing the online Student Employment Request form.
 The position will then be posted by Human Resources for a specified period of time, but at a minimum of 3 days.

 b.
 A waiver to this process will be considered when a hiring department is re-hiring a student from a past semester, with less than a 4 month break in service or when transitioning a Federal Work Study student to College Roll status.